ksandom/exbox/containerManagement/kubernetes/simple-runningSomething/README.md

 State: Working.

 This variant is based on [this tutorial](https://blog.alexellis.io/kubernetes-in-10-minutes/).
-It creates a vanilla kubernetes clusters running a master/node and a node.
+It creates a kubernetes clusters running a 1 master and 2 nodes.
 You can uncomment nodes in the Vagrantfile to get more nodes in the cluster.

+Once you have it up, you can test with `curl localhost:2081/guid`.

 ## How